It stands to reason that our first day trip in Switzerland brings to mind melty, gooey, rich, fragrant cheese. All the cheese. Give me the cheese.

 How to visit Gruyères, Switzerland

-- It’s an easy day trip (or even half-day trip) from Geneva.
+- It’s an easy day trip (or even half-day trip) from Geneva (see other great day trip ideas).
 A car is recommended, but you can also take the Chocolate Train, which includes stops at both Gruyeres and the Cailler chocolate factory.

 - Things to do include walking around the town, visiting the castle (you can take the tour inside too), eating the famous fondue, visiting the odd Giger museum (all about aliens and Buddhist stuff), and during strawberry season there’s some lovely strawberries and cream on offer